mmiranda222/.statsuite/content/changelog/_index.md

 ---

 ### July 11, 2019

-Major changes:
+non-backward-compatible changes:

 - [dotstatsuite-core-common#33](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/33) Convert **authorization** service to .NET Core
-- [dotstatsuite-data-explorer#48](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/48) When displaying footnote popup in data views, also show **attribute ID:name** (according to the code/label/both option)
 - [dotstatsuite-core-sdmxri-nsi-plugin#3](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-sdmxri-nsi-plugin/issues/3) **SDMX-RI** implementation for .Stat Suite

+backward-compatible enhancements and new features:

-- [dotstatsuite-data-explorer#60](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/60) **Empty "homeFacetIds"** should return zero homepage facet.<br>
+- [dotstatsuite-data-explorer#60](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/60) **Empty "homeFacetIds"** should return zero homepage facet.
 This configuration (in the settings.json file of the DataExplorer config.) allows to configure an instance of the Data Explorer where the homepage has no facets to browse by, and only a free text search box.
+- [dotstatsuite-data-explorer#48](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/48) When displaying footnote popup in data views, also show **attribute ID:name** (according to the code/label/both option)
 - [dotstatsuite-data-explorer#9](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/9) **Table preview** in the Drag&Drop feature

-Minor changes:

 - [dotstatsuite-data-explorer#43](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/43) Remove "Search in" dropdown feature from the search result header
 - [dotstatsuite-core-common#13](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/13) Change of localised text in the SDMX-JSON data and structures messages (in SDMX source, not yet applied to front-end application such as .Stat DE)
 - [dotstatsuite-data-explorer#89](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/89) Drag&Drop is restricted to a minimum of 1 dimension on row axis
 - [dotstatsuite-share#3](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-share/issues/3) Security review: Unsafe use of target blank

-Bug fixes:
+patch changes:

 - [dotstatsuite-core-common#5](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-common/issues/5) Services do not return JSON but string instead, and add a BOM as first character of the body
 - [dotstatsuite-data-explorer#80](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/issues/80) Time range selector for multiple frequencies: the selected frequency is not apply to data query